 An Explanation of Phase Space

 To help address these questions, we’ll introduce something called phase space.
 While this may sound complicated or unfamiliar at first, it will actually help us think about things more visually.
 And, it will help us understand the language that physicists use to describe this topic.
-Now, when Aaron describes it, it will definitely make things sound more complicated.
-But don’t worry.
-I’ll give an analogy to help you understand it.
+Now, when we first describe it, it will definitely make things sound more complicated.
+But don’t worry. we’ll give an analogy to help you understand it.

 Each point in phase space represents a different overall state of the system.
 Since every particle in a system has its own location and velocity, the exact state of a system can only be completely described by specifying every single particle’s location and velocity.
 For example, if we keep the universe exactly the same but move a specific particle ten meters to the left or increase its velocity by 10 m/s, we’ll get a different state of the universe than before.
 This new state will be represented by a different point in phase space.

-Let me interrupt Aaron to provide an analogy that will help you understand what in the world he’s talking about.
+Let's provide an analogy that will help you understand what in the world we're talking about.
 Imagine there are two students in a class who each take a test that is graded from 0 to 100.
 To keep track of both of their grades, you make a chart where the horizontal axis is numbered 1 to 100 and tells you one student’s grade and the vertical axis the other’s.
 This chart can be seen as the phase space for these students’ test results.

 Each single point on this chart tells you two pieces of information about the results of the test: both of their grades.
 It turns out that there are 100 x 100 or 10,000 possible combinations of grades and therefore 10,000 possible points on the chart.